 Not sure how to get started with podcasting or producing a story for On Our Minds—our Edward R. Murrow Award-winning podcast by teens, for teens?
 Not to worry!

 We've partnered with KUOW's RadioActive program to share their audio storytelling learning resources.
-When you are ready, head over to the ACTIVITIES tab above to pitch YOUR story for season 4.

 1—Audio Story Interviewing Lesson Plan